 i.materialise Machine Man Human Augmentation Design Challenge

-We were inspired by the novel Machine Man by author Max Barry.
-We think that the implications of the novel as well as the broader implications of using patient specific 3D printed implants are something we should all think about now.
-We life in an age whereby our current technology is step by step moving into territory usually occupied by Science Fiction.
+We live in an age whereby our current technology is step by step moving into territory usually occupied by Science Fiction.
 In order to stimulate conversations and the sharing of ideas about a 3D printed future we need examples of what this future would look like.
 This is the goal of the Challenge, to engender the creating of an inspiring design that will become a titanium 3D print that kickstarts the discussion on improving humans through 3D printing.